There is no shortage of amazing things to do and see in Singapore. Especially, if you’re looking for something a little different and totally unique.

-They are all made of plaster and it is believed that they were crafted by skilled artisans coming from the Nagapattinam and Cuddalore districts in South India.
+This elaborate structure is embellished with sculptures of Hindu deities, ornamental carvings, mythological beasts and other cultural figures.
+They are all made of plaster, crafted by skilled artisans from the Nagapattinam and Cuddalore districts in South India.
 Their fine details along with a variety of bright and vivid patterns make Sri Mariamman gopuram a visual delight.

 Did you know?

-The massive temple doors
+The gigantic temple doors

-Beneath the gopuram are two imposing double-leaf timber doors leading into the temple.
-Their immersive scale emphasizes on the insignificance of human nature compared to the divine.
+Beneath the gopuram, there are two imposing double-leaf timber doors leading into the temple.
+Their immersive scale emphasises on the insignificance of human nature compared to the divine.

-Stepping inside the oldest Hindu temple in Singapore
+Inside the oldest Hindu temple in Singapore

 In the old days, before people had electricity, the rising sun would light up the whole temple.
 That’s the reason the shrine of Sri Mariamman faces the entrance to the east.

-Each day, they hand-pick offerings for the gods; neem leaves and mangoes as a sign of purity and bananas, a symbol of abundance.
-Before each major festival, a flag is raised in the temple’s mandapa announcing the preparations for it.
+Each day, they hand-pick offerings for the gods; neem leaves & mangoes as a sign of purity and bananas, a symbol of abundance.
+Before each major festival, a flag is raised in the temple’s mandapa announcing the preparations.